Every startup can benefit from having a mentor.

 Just because you should find a mentor who you enjoy talking to, doesn’t mean you should make compromises when it comes to discipline.

-Choosing a mentor that you like is great, but be sure that you also find someone who’s not scared to put your ass to the fire.
+Finding a mentor that you like is great, but be sure that you also find someone who’s not scared to put your ass to the fire.

 This is why I like to seek advice from people that I know have no hesitation to challenge my beliefs and are not “afraid to hurt my feelings.”